Asbestos, benzene and formaldehyde are cancer causing agents.

-Exposure to these toxic chemical agents may also lead to other health problems.
-Let's find out more about these tumor causing agents are and what types of cancer these chemical agents may lead to.
+Exposure to them may also lead to other health problems.
+Let's find out more about these harmful chemicals and what types of cancer exposure to them may lead to.

 Asbestos is composed of minerals such as silicone which come in bundles of fibers.
 Asbestos fibers have 2 types - serpentine and amphibole.
 Serpentine asbestos fibers have a curly shape while amphibole asbestos fibers look like needles.